 In inexpensive cities, such as those in the Midwest and South, net rental yields can easily be in the range of 7%+, although appreciation may be slower.

-I’m bullish on the heartland of America real estate and have been actively buying multifamily real estate there through real estate crowdfunding and specialty REITs, which we will discuss more below.
+I'm bullish on the heartland of America real estate, especially with Trump likely to become the 47th president.
+As a result, I have been actively buying multifamily real estate there through Fundrise and specialty REITs, which we will discuss more below.
 Owning rental property in an elevated inflation environment is an optimal choice.
 Renting is not.

 Real Estate Has Great Tax Benefits